-You should keep a bottle of wine with a lower ABV in the fridge unless you want to risk it going flat.
+You should keep a bottle of wine with a lower ABV in your wine cooler unless you want to risk it going flat.
 In the worst-case scenario, a warm wine will essentially transform into vinegar.

 However, if your wine has an ABV higher than 15%, keeping it at room temperature should be fine.